 For some, eggs are off limits due to dietary preferences or allergies.
 Or, sometimes, you just cracked your last one and are simply out.
 And, although relatively low in cost, the price of eggs is subject to change and can rise due to various reasons, including egg shortages caused by bird flu.
-Some people choose not to consume eggs for ethical reasons.
-In any case, consider integrating egg alternatives as staples in your kitchen.
+Whatever the case, consider integrating egg alternatives as staples in your kitchen.

 Egg Alternatives: The Basics

 Whether following a vegan eating plan or swapping out eggs as you prepare a new cuisine, reach for egg alternatives in cooking and baking.
 The alternative you use will depend on the desired function of the egg in that particular recipe.
 Eggs in recipes for baked goods are used for functions such as binding, leavening and adding moistness and richness, while their use in savory dishes is often more straightforward.
 Egg alternatives range from chia gel to tofu, in addition to mixes that make egg replacement easy and effective.
 For instance, one mix on the market is made from chia seeds and garbanzo beans, in which 1 tablespoon of mix is combined with 2 tablespoons water to provide the equivalent of one egg for use as a binder in recipes, including those for cookies or pancakes.
 Follow package instructions for best results.

 How to Use Egg Alternatives

 Here are some top picks for replacing eggs in recipes.
 One large egg is close to 3 tablespoons.
 Keep this measurement in mind as a guide during cooking and baking.

 - Scrambled egg alternative: In place of each large egg, cube 2 ounces firm tofu.
 Sauté while slightly smashing the tofu when preparing to achieve the look of scrambled eggs.
 Add a pinch of turmeric for an egg-like yellow color.
 Sprinkle with nutritional yeast for a pop of flavor.
 If you're craving that egg-y flavor, add a pinch of black salt.